 Some larger specimens based on social cues turn into males and vertical lines develop on the body.
 Spots develop on the tail and green lines on the face.

 The Queen Wrasse is an active fish at all stages of its life, .
 Surprisingly in Tanzania on the mainland the adults seem more common on the shallower coral rich semi protected reefs rather than on the deeper reefs.
 We have seen more of the adults at a four to six meter depth than on the deeper reefs.

 The Queen Wrasse, is found across the Western Indian Ocean from the bottom of the Red Sea down to South Africa and across to India and Sri Lanka including parts of Madagascar, Reunion and Mauritius.
 They seem most common between 4 meters to 10 meters in Tanzania but are occasionally seen much deeper.

 The Queen Wrasse feeds exclusively on benthic crustaceans and mollusks.

 The Queen Wrasse is a Protogynous hermaphrodite, they first develop into females.
 Some specimens based on social cues transform into males.
 They are Oviparous, with the dominant male running a harem or possibly several harems of females.
 Little is known of their breeding habits but occasionally a male will be seen pursuing a female.
 We witnessed the large male below swimming alongside a female, fluttering alongside the female as they swam along.

 Queen Wrasse juveniles make an attractive addition to aquariums and are easy to keep and feed.
-However given the 60cm size of an adult one needs a large tank for them to grow into.
+However given the possible 60cm size of an adult, one needs a large tank for them to grow into.

 QUEEN WRASSE CLASSIFICATION